-- 6.7.1 Paragraph 46(1)(h) of the ITA provides that a deduction of an amount limited to RM500 for an individual who incurred a complete medical examination expenses on himself or herself, spouse or child. - 6.7.2 The amount of RM500 forms part of the deduction of RM6,000 which is the deduction allowed for treatment of serious disease under paragraph 46(1)(g) of the ITA. - 6.7.3 "Complete medical examinaton" means full medical check-up as defined by the MMC which include- - (a) physical examination such as eye, ear, nose, throat, neck, chest, heart, breast, abdomen, hand, foot, body weight examinations, blood pressure; - (b) x-ray examination; - (b) blood and urine test; and - (c) discussion with the physician conducting the test on the results of the examination.
+- 6.7.1 Paragraph 46(1)(h) of the ITA provides that a deduction of an amount limited to RM500 for an individual who incurred a complete medical examination expenses on himself or herself, spouse or child. - 6.7.2 The amount of RM500 forms part of the deduction of RM6,000 which is the deduction allowed for medical expenses under paragraph 46(1)(g) of the ITA. - 6.7.3 Effective from the YA 2021, the expenses for complete medical examination is increased to RM1,000 and that amount forms part of RM8,000 which is the deduction allowed for medical expenses under paragraph 46(1)(g) of the ITA. - 6.7.4 "Complete medical examinaton" means full medical check-up as defined by the MMC which include-

+- (a) physical examination such as eye, ear, nose, throat, neck, chest, heart, breast, abdomen, hand, foot, body weight examinations, blood pressure; - (b) x-ray examination; - (c) blood and urine test; and - (d) discussion with the physician conducting the test on the results of the examination.